mlochbaum/BQN/README.md

 ## Where can I find BQN users?

 Most BQN users are active on the [APL Orchard](https://chat.stackexchange.com/rooms/52405/the-apl-orchard) forum.
 If you (like me) don't have a Stack Overflow or Stack Exchange account with a few points you'll have to send an email to get forum access; see the instructions in the room description.
 You can also chat there by IRC: a bot mirrors messages back and forth to the #apl freenode channel.
+The [Matrix](https://matrix.org/) channel #apl:matrix.org is similarly linked.

-The official place to ask BQN programming questions is [topanswers.xyz/apl](https://topanswers.xyz/apl).
+The official place to ask BQN programming questions is [topanswers.xyz/apl](https://topanswers.xyz/apl) (I know it's dead, but I'm still checking it).
 Tag your questions with "bqn", of course.

-In addition to these forums, you can contact me personally via Github issues or with the email address in my Github profile.
+In addition to these forums, you can contact me personally via Github issues or with the email address shown in my Github profile.